-Craft your own signature blend in our hidden urban winery, located in the chic underground of Storage Coordinators outside of Philadelphia, PA.
-Our practiced wine steward will guide you through an in-depth understanding of grape varietals and their flavor profiles so you may create your own masterpiece to take home.
+Craft your own signature blend in our hidden urban winery, located in the chic underground of 848 Sussex in Lawrence Park outside of Philadelphia, PA.
+Our expert wine stewards will guide you through an in-depth understanding of grape varietals and their flavor profiles so you may create your own masterpiece to take home.
 This hands-on experience is ideal for making memories on vacation, a unique date night, girls’ get-together, or even entertaining clients.
 Perfect for team building!

 Vino Bambino is Now Open For Reservations!
 Please call us at 610.299.5008

 Each grape variety that is added to a wine blend contributes a special attribute, which combines to create a perfectly well-rounded, rich and smooth tasting wine.
 Wines from Bordeaux and Champagne are world-renowned for their exceptional wine blends.

 So, what grapes make the perfect blends?
 Here are a few examples of some popular wine blends.

 (Click on image to zoom in)

 Image courtesy of: Wine Folly

 If you made your own wine blend, what would you make?

 Check out the classic white and red wine blends from around the world.

 Creating the blend might just be the most creative part of being a winemaker.